KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `d3.min.js`: Replace it with built-in fetch.
+3. Warning: No LICENSE file.

 ## [MMM-forecast-io by idoodler](https://github.com/idoodler/MMM-forecast-io)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `d3.min.js`: Replace it with built-in fetch.
+3. Warning: No LICENSE file.

 ## [MMM-Formula1 by ianperrin](https://github.com/ianperrin/MMM-Formula1)